The Bear necessities – part 2

 This legend told to Dick Stone by Short Bull, who lived a short distance west of Oglala, South Dakota, on July 31, 1932.
 Mark Running Eagle, Interpreter.

-I found this story on the website Sylvan Rocks.
+I found this final story on the website Sylvan Rocks.
 The source appears to be Sioux but the site doesn’t ascribe it to any particular tribe or band of Sioux.

 Long ago, two young Indian boys found themselves lost on the great prairie.
 They had played together one afternoon and had wandered far out of the village.
 Then they had shot their bows still farther out into the sagebrush.
 Then they had heard a small animal make a noise and had gone to investigate.
 They had come to a stream with many colorful pebbles and followed that for a while.
 They had come to a hill and wanted to see what was on the other side.
 On the other side they saw a herd of antelope and, of course, had to track them for a while.
 When they got hungry and thought it was time to go home, the two boys found that they didn’t know where they were.
 They started off in the direction where they thought their village was, but only got farther and farther away from it.
 At last they curled up beneath a tree and went to sleep.